Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 Unlike traditional academic papers or reference manuals, this guide:

-- *Tells a story*:
-  Concepts build progressively, motivating each idea before formalizing it.
+- *Tells a story*: Concepts build progressively, motivating each idea before formalizing it.
-- *Shows real code*:
-  Every concept is backed by working Rust implementations.
+- *Shows real code*: Every concept is backed by working Rust implementations.
-- *Balances rigor and intuition*:
-  Mathematical precision is maintained while providing accessible explanations.
+- *Balances rigor and intuition*: Mathematical precision maintained with accessible explanations.
-- *Connects to practice*:
-  Real-world applications and case studies demonstrate where these techniques shine.
+- *Connects to practice*: Real-world applications and case studies demonstrate where these techniques shine.
-- *Provides multiple paths*:
-  Skip sections that don't match your goals, or deep-dive where interested.
+- *Provides multiple paths*: Skip sections that don't match your goals, or deep-dive where interested.

 == Structure of This Guide

 This guide is organized into three parts:

-*@part-i: Gentle Introduction* starts from first principles, building intuition about program abstraction, control flow, and symbolic representations.
-Through running examples like *heater controllers* and *traffic lights*, we motivate why BDD-based path-sensitive analysis matters.
+*@part-i: Gentle Introduction* starts from first principles, building intuition about program abstraction, control flow, and symbolic representations through running examples like *heater controllers* and *traffic lights*.
 This part is accessible to anyone with programming background.

-*@part-ii: Deep Dive* provides complete theoretical foundations, formal proofs, implementation techniques, and research connections.
-This part enables readers to understand the mathematics deeply and implement their own analyses.
+*@part-ii: Deep Dive* provides complete theoretical foundations, formal proofs, implementation techniques, and research connections, enabling readers to understand the mathematics deeply and implement their own analyses.

-*@part-iii: Applications & Case Studies* explores advanced topics like security analysis, inter-procedural verification, and performance tuning.
-It concludes with a complete case study of an access control system analysis.
+*@part-iii: Applications & Case Studies* explores advanced topics like security analysis, inter-procedural verification, and performance tuning, concluding with a complete case study of an access control system analysis.

 == How to Use This Guide